supratik2020/Url_shoortner/readme.md

 The datasource url is being set in the `api-server` configuration so that it points to the MySql container.
 Both `api-server` and `api-db` are linked together through the `urlshortener-mysql-network` docker network.
 The network enables both the containers to communicate together.

-## API Endpoints

-You can access following API endpoints at http://localhost:8080

 ### POST `/shorten`
 It takes a JSON object in the following format as payload